God Sees us All the Time

 Not only can the Lord see the heart, He can also hear us when we speak.
 The Psalmist declares, “For there is not a word on my tongue, but behold, O Lord, You know it altogether” (Psalm 139:4).
 Everything is open and transparent before the Almighty.
 Through Jesus’ omniscience, He was able to read the thoughts of his audience (Matthew 9:4; 12:25; Mark 2:6-8; 12:15; Luke 6:8; 9:47; 11:17; John 4:16–19; 8:7–9).

 For this reason, the apostles believed that Christ is divine and declared that He is the one that knows “the hearts of all” (Acts 1:24).
 The Lord doesn’t look at the outward things; He “does not see as man sees… but the Lord looks at the heart” (1 Samuel 16:7).

 The Creator not only sees and hears us but He also knows everything about us, including even the number of our hairs (Matthew 10:30).
 This is not just true for humans but for all His creation, He knows and sees every sparrow that falls (Matthew 10:29).
 If He takes notice of the injury or death of a sparrow, how much more must the hurt or death of His own children mean to Him!

 The Lord Wants to Reveal His Love to Man

-When God foresaw the fall of the human race, He planned a way of redemption in love.
-He planned that His Innocent Son would leave heaven and be born as a man and die for the sins of fallen men: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
+There is nothing that is hid from the Lord and He is eager to reveal to humans His love through the words of the Bible.
+When the Lord foresaw the fall of the human race, He planned a way of redemption.
+He planned that His innocent Son would leave heaven, be born as a man, and die for the sins of fallen men.
+For the heavenly Father so “loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).